-(b) A retail sale of digital goods, digital codes, or digital automated services under this subsection [insert reference to section .040(12)5(11)] includes any services provided by the seller exclusively in connection with the digital goods, digital codes, or digital automated services, whether or not a separate charge is made for such services.
+(b) A retail sale of digital goods, digital codes, or digital automated services under this subsection [insert reference to section .030(12) 5(11)] includes any services provided by the seller exclusively in connection with the digital goods, digital codes, or digital automated services, whether or not a separate charge is made for such services.

-(c) A retail sale of digital goods, digital codes, or digital automated services does not include the following services if the sale occurs between members of an affiliated group as defined in RCW 82.04.299(1)(f):

-(i) Any service that primarily involves the application of human effort by the seller, and the human effort originated after the customer requested the service;

-(ii) Live presentations, such as lectures, seminars, workshops, or courses, where participants are connected to other participants via the internet or telecommunications equipment, which allows audience members and the presenter or instructor to give, receive, and discuss information with each other in real time;

-(iii) Advertising services.
-For purposes of this subsection, "advertising services" means all services directly related to the creation, preparation, production, or dissemination of advertisements.
-Advertising services include layout, art direction, graphic design, mechanical preparation, production supervision, placement, and rendering advice to a client concerning the best methods of advertising that client's products or services.
-Advertising services also include online referrals, search engine marketing and lead generation optimization, web campaign planning, the acquisition of advertising space in the internet media, and the monitoring and evaluation of website traffic for purposes of determining the effectiveness of an advertising campaign.
-Advertising services do not include web hosting services and domain name registration; and

-(iv) Data processing services.
-For purposes of this subsection, "data processing service" means a primarily automated service provided to a business or other organization where the primary object of the service is the systematic performance of operations by the service provider on data supplied in whole or in part by the customer to extract the required information in an appropriate form or to convert the data to usable information.
-Data processing services include check processing, image processing, form processing, survey processing, payroll processing, claim processing, and similar activities.
-Data processing does not include the service described in subsection (insert reference) of this section.

-(d) For purposes of this subsection, “permanent” means perpetual or for an indefinite or unspecified length of time.
+(c) For purposes of this subsection, “permanent” means perpetual or for an indefinite or unspecified length of time.
 A right of permanent use is presumed to have been granted unless the agreement between the seller and the purchaser specifies or the circumstances surrounding the transaction suggest or indicate that the right to use terminates on the occurrence of a condition subsequent.

 (13) “Sale at retail” or “retail sale” shall also include the installing, repairing, altering, or improving of digital goods for consumers.
 (Mandatory)

+(14) The term "sale at retail" or "retail sale" does not include the following services if the sale occurs between members of an affiliated group as defined in RCW 82.04.299(1)(f):

+(a) Services described in subsection (3)(a) through (c), (e), and (f) of this section whether provided in-person or transferred electronically;

+(b) Custom software and customization of prewritten computer software to a consumer, regardless of the method of delivery to the end user;

+(c) Any digital automated services that primarily involves the application of human effort by the seller, and the human effort originated after the customer requested the service; and

+(d) Data processing services.
+For purposes of this subsection (14), "data processing service" has the same meaning as in subsection (3)(a)(ii) of this section.

+(15) The term "sale at retail" or "retail sale" does not include services provided by a public agency to another public agency pursuant to an interlocal agreement under chapter 39.34 RCW.

 Comment: This definition is different than RCW 82.04.050.
 Retail services have been given their own definition.
 Public road construction and government contracting has been included into this definition since the Cities do not have special tax classifications for those two activities.
 Environmental or nuclear waste cleanup are assigned to the service and other classification.
 And the sales to farmers will remain under the retailing classification.
 The reference to “telephone business and cable service” in subsection (3)(f) has been included to clarify to hotels and motels that such telephone services and cable services are taxable under the utility tax.